Harrisonburg, Virginia — The American South (Mid-Atlantic)

 Topics.
 This historical marker is listed in this topic list: Natural Resources.
 A significant historical date for this entry is April 30, 1995.

 Location.
 38° 26.95′ N, 78° 52.17′ W. Marker is in Harrisonburg, Virginia.
-Marker is on Courthouse Square (U.S. 33) east of West Market Street (U.S. 33), on the left when traveling east.
+It is on Courthouse Square (U.S. 33) east of West Market Street (U.S. 33), on the left when traveling east.
 Touch for map.
 Marker is in this post office area: Harrisonburg VA 22801, United States of America.
 Touch for directions.

 More about this marker.
 Brass tablet is also inscribed with lists of patrons, sponsors, and donors along with a list entitled “In Appreciation.”

-Photographed By J. J. Prats, September 23, 2008
+Photographed by J. J. Prats, September 23, 2008

 5. The Big Spring

 The Big Spring now bubbles up at the center of this rock and flows over the sides of the rock and back under Courthouse Square.
 The stream emerges a block away south of Water Street between Liberty and Main Streets, behind a parking garage.
-A sign on the spring in Spanish and English reads “Aqua está mala, favor de no beber.
+A sign on the spring in Spanish and English reads “Aqua estα mala, favor de no beber.
 Do not drink water.”

 Credits.
 This page was last revised on February 2, 2023.
 It was originally submitted on September 23, 2008, by J. J. Prats of Powell, Ohio.
-This page has been viewed 1,607 times since then and 40 times this year.
+This page has been viewed 2,267 times since then and 34 times this year.
 Photos: 1, 2, 3. submitted on October 18, 2020, by Devry Becker Jones of Washington, District of Columbia.
 4, 5. submitted on September 23, 2008, by J. J. Prats of Powell, Ohio.